adaltas/node-masson/core/network.coffee.md

 *   `hostname` (boolean)
     The server hostname as return by the command "hostname" and defined by the property "HOSTNAME" inside the "/etc/sysconfig/network" file, must not be configure globally, default to the "host" property.
-*   `network.hosts_disabled` (boolean)
-    Do not update the "/etc/hosts" file, disable the effect of the "network.hosts_auto" and "network.hosts" properties, default to "false".
 *   `network.hostname_disabled` (boolean)
     Do not update the "/etc/sysconfig/network" file, disable the effect of the "hostname" property (which itself default to "host"),